BrandBacker Member

 Boats

--First aid kit: This is the most obvious bit of equipment and is a must-have on a boat.
-You can’t exactly take the kit into the water with you and so rescue divers keep them on the boat so that they can help people when they get back to the boat.
+This is the most obvious bit of equipment and is a must-have on a boat.
+Rescue divers keep the kit on the boat so they can help people when they return to the boat because they can’t take it in.

--Buoys: A lot of the rescues that divers don’t even require them to leave their boat.
-That’s why all rescue boats have buoys on so that they can be thrown out into the water and be used to stay above the surface.
+A lot of the rescues that divers don’t even require them to leave their boat.
+All rescue boats include buoys so they may be thrown into the sea and stay afloat.